RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Theme transitions**

-Transition animations to play when navigating between gamelists, between systems in the System view and between the system and gamelist views.
-It's normally recommended to keep this setting at its default _Automatic_ value as that allows per-variant transitions, assuming the theme author has included support for that in their theme.
-For example there could be multiple theme-defined transition entries to choose from, or there could be the possibility to make a selection between the built-in _Instant_, _Slide_ and _Fade_ transitions (although these options could have been suppressed via the theme configuration).
+Transition animations to play when navigating between different gamelists, between systems in the system view and between the system and gamelist views.
+It's up to the theme author to define what to include for this option.
+Technically these can be any combination of _instant_, _slide_ or _fade_ transitions.
 If there are no user-selectable transitions avaialable the setting will be grayed out.

 **Quick system select**